 “Do I really need a Product Owner Proxy?”

-If any of the statements listed above sounds familiar, then YES, you should consider adding a Proxy Product Owner to your team.
+If any of the statements listed above sounds familiar, then YES, you should consider adding a proxy PO to your team.
 And no, this role cannot be replaced with other roles.
 Neither by a scrum master nor by anyone from the development team.

 Product Owner Proxy vs. Scrum Master

-The goal of an SM is to ensure that the development team doesn’t face blockers, that they are effective, and that they work towards the stated product goal and sprint goals.
+The goal of an SM is to ensure that the team doesn’t face blockers, that they are effective, and that they work towards the stated project’s goals and sprint goals.

-The goal of a Product Owner Proxy, on the other hand, is to support a Product Owner in managing the backlog, requirements engineering, and communication with the team.
+The goal of a proxy PO, on the other hand, is to support a Product Owner in managing the backlog, requirements engineering, and communication with the team.

-To make it clear: it doesn’t mean that a Scrum Master won’t support a Product Owner.
-But while a Proxy Product Owner will physically handle some of your tasks, a Scrum Master will focus on educating you on how to perform them.
-For instance, when setting up the acceptance criteria, a Scrum Master will give you an example of how to do it right.
-A PO Proxy, on the other hand, will discuss them with you and then write them down, so you don’t have to.
+To make it clear, it doesn’t mean that a Scrum Master won’t support a Product Owner.
+But while proxy product owners will physically handle some of your tasks, scrum masters focus on educating you on how to perform them.
+For instance, when setting up the acceptance criteria, they will give you an example of how to do it right.
+A PO Proxy, on the other hand, will discuss them with you and then write them down so you don’t have to.

 Product Owner Proxy vs. Product Owner